SciML/Catalyst.jl/docs/src/tutorials/reaction_network_representation.md

 ```@example s1
 subnets = subnetworks(rn)

-# check the reactions in each subnetworks
+# check the reactions in each subnetwork
 reactions.(subnets)
 ```
 The graphs of the reaction complexes in the two sub-networks are then